 If you request a reference via email, include the following in the subject line of your message: Your Name - Reference Request.

 This is a reference request letter example.
 Download the reference request letter template (compatible with Google Docs and Word Online).

 Anytown, CA 12345

 Dear Mr. Doe,

-I am in the process of seeking employment as a [insert Job Title] and a positive reference from you would enhance my prospects of achieving my career goals; I need to have my list of references ready to submit by June 18, 20--.
+I am in the process of seeking employment as an Assistant Manager and a positive reference from you would enhance my prospects of achieving my career goals; I need to have my list of references ready to submit by February 1, 2022.

 Please let me know if there is any information I can provide regarding my experience to assist you in giving me a reference; I’ve attached my resume for your review.
 I can be reached at email@example.com or (111) 111-1111.